duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 ## Process Description and Control

-In a multiprogramming env there are several processes that have been created and exist in virtual memory.

 ![Alt text](../images/image-47.png)

-What info doe sthe OS need to control processes and manage resources for them?
+What info does the OS need to control processes and manage resources for them?

 OS constructs and maintains tables of information about each entity that it is managing:
 - memory tables